-Modbus – I’ve been writing about Modbus, Modbus RTU and Modbus TCP, since I had hair and that’s a very long time now.
-I’ve written about data representation, about the function code structure, about its history, certification, testing and much more.
+I’ve been writing about Modbus, Modbus RTU and Modbus TCP since I had hair, and that’s a very long time now.
+I’ve written about data representation, about the function code structure, about its history, certification, testing and so much more.

-Today I’m writing about when NOT to use Modbus or Modbus TCP.
-Yes, there are times when Modbus makes sense and times when it doesn’t make any sense.
+Today, I’m writing about when NOT to use Modbus, Modbus RTU or Modbus TCP.
+Yes, there are times when Modbus makes sense and times when it doesn’t.
 This is about when it doesn’t make any sense.
-Here’s my list:
+Here’s my list.

-2. Don’t use Modbus RTU if you need fast data response.
-Yes, you can push the Modbus RTU baud rate to 56K baud, or maybe even 115K, but you are still looking at a response time of 25 or more milliseconds for each device on the link.
+- Don’t use Modbus RTU if you need fast data response.
+Yes, you can push the Modbus RTU baud rate to 56K baud, or maybe even 115K, but you’re still looking at a response time of 25 milliseconds or more for each device on the link.
 The baud rate is usually the least effective mechanism for generating faster response on a Modbus RTU link.
-The majority of delays between the transmission of a Modbus request and the reception of a response is the processing time with the Modbus Slave node, not the time on the wire.
+The majority of delays between the transmission of a Modbus request and the reception of a response is the processing time with the Modbus slave node, not the time on the wire.
 And the more slave nodes, the longer the cycle time of the entire multi-dropped RTU network.

-7. Don’t use Modbus to represent any kind of complicated data model with any kind of interrelated data.
+- Don’t use Modbus to represent any kind of complicated data model with any kind of interrelated data.
 If you have a pump with motor data, flow data, temperature data and I/O, it doesn’t make much sense to represent that pump in a Modbus register table.
-All you have is registers and coils and there is no way to group pump #1 data and logically separate it from pump #2 data.
+All you have is registers and coils and there is no way to group Pump #1 data and logically separate it from Pump #2 data.

-8. Don’t use Modbus in control applications.
-Modbus is just an “ok” control protocol.
+- Don’t use Modbus in control applications.
+Modbus is just an ok control protocol.
 Because Modbus RTU operates in a half-duplex mode (request out – response in, next node and repeat) the cycle time through all the nodes varies with the number of nodes.
 It should be used only in applications where timing and response times are not a consideration.